Arifa105/Arifa105/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Arifa, WordpressPress developer and data analyst from Pakistan 🇵🇰:.
+I'm Arifa,Full Stack and Researcher from Pakistan 🇵🇰:.
 This is my arena to showcase my projects.

 ### :rocket: Core Competencies

-* Language: PHP, SQL, HTML,CSS, JavaScript, Python
+* Front End Language: HTML5, CSS3, bootstrap, React,Python, PHP, Java , XML, JSON
+* Backend Languages: Node JS, Node Express, Node:EJS, Restfull API.
-* Framework: WordPress, Django, Codeignetor, Moodle
+* Framework: CodeIgniter, Joomla, WordPress, Bootsrtap, Moodle
+* NLP Libraries: Spacy, Gensim, NLTK
-* Libraries: Bootstap, Numpy, matplot, pandas, NLTK, Scitlearn
+* Data Science Libraries: Numpy, tensorflow, Pandas, matplot, keras.
-* Tools: Workbench SQL, Power BI, Tableau
-* Skills: Data Cleaning, Data Analysis, Data Visualization.

  ### 🌱 Currently

- * Learning Python Libraries - Pandas, Matplotlib, SciKit-Learn.
- * Intership : Data Science & Business Analytics
+ * Working as Lead IT Trainer to provide Digital literacy education to unpriviliged Students.

 ### :coffee: Connect with Me!

 Feel free to contact me for more information about my work or to discuss potential opportunities.
-I am always looking for new challenges and opportunities to apply my skills and experience in WordPress Developer and data analysis.
+I am always looking for new challenges and opportunities to apply my skills and experience in Full Stack and Researcher.

 * [LinkedIn][([(https://www.linkedin.com/in/arifa-awan-b5082a65/)]